 Student with grade changes, after notifying Student Financial Aid of the grade change, including grades posted for incomplete courses, may regain eligibility should these changes result in satisfactory progress.

-Students requesting evaluation of grade changes or reinstatement must notify the financial aid office; the office cannot automatically evaluate the progress of students who have met the reinstatement conditions or have had grade changes.A student paying for tuition and fees through alternative funding not related to financial aid funds or sitting out for an academic term will not restore a student’s satisfactory academic progress standing.
+Students requesting evaluation of grade changes or reinstatement must complete the SAP Financial Aid Reinstatement Form; the office cannot automatically evaluate the progress of students who have met the reinstatement conditions or have had grade changes.A student paying for tuition and fees through alternative funding not related to financial aid funds or sitting out for an academic term will not restore a student’s satisfactory academic progress standing.
 Neither is sufficient to re-establish eligibility for financial aid funds.